wgseligman/GramsSim/GramsDetSim/README.md

 ### Recombination

-Recombination models the effects of electrons returning to atoms after being liberated through ionization.
+"Recombination" is a model of the effects of electrons returning to atoms after being liberated through ionization.

 As of Sep-2022, the recombination models and parameters used in GramsDetSim are based on these papers: